rocpengliu/Seq2Sat/README.md

 * **All-in-one**: Seq2Sat directly takes raw target sequencing reads as input and output genotype table without any intermediate file writing and loading, making I/O very efficient.

+* **Multifunctional**: it generates genotype table, a htlm report containging figures and tables for genotype, sex identification.

 * **Easy to use**: requires minimal programing skills.